maddie480/RandomStuffWebsite/README.md

 - `author` is the author of the change (GitHub username), either the author of the commit or the creator of the pull request.
 - `description` is the description of the change, either the message of the commit or the title of the pull request.

-If the version of Everest/Olympus you are calling this API from supports installing native builds (.NET Core builds), you should pass the `supportsNativeBuilds=true` query parameter to include them.

 ## Olympus versions list API